Tribal Training Resources

 Tribal Trainings

 Each year, in partnership with The Whitener Group, the FbD backbone offers a 3-part Tribal Training Series for 30 – 35 non-tribal floodplain managers, practitioners and scientists (i.e. state, county, federal, non-profit and non-tribal member tribal staff) who are interested in gaining a deeper understanding of the multi-dimensionalities of Tribal Nations in Washington State.
 Space is limited due to the sensitivity of the subject matter and to create a safe space for participants to ask open questions and make mistakes.
-Join the FbD Newsletter to be notified of the next opportunity to register coming in the spring of 2023.
+Join the FbD Newsletter to be notified of the next opportunity to register..

 For more information on the Tribal Training Resources, contact Allan Warren, awarren@b-e-f.org.